teemtee/testcloud/README.md

 # testcloud

-**testcloud** is a small helper script to download and boot cloud/coreos images locally.
+**testcloud** is a small helper script to download and boot cloud/coreos VM images locally.
 Testcloud supports wide range of distributions, namely Fedora, Fedora CoreOS, CentOS, CentOS Stream, Red Hat Enterprise Linux, Debian and Ubuntu.

-**testcloud** can run either in system mode or in constrained user session mode, which is usefull for running it eg. in unprivileged containers.
+**testcloud** can run either in system mode or in constrained user session mode, which is useful for running testcloud and its VMs in unprivileged containers.

 ## Installation